 Russ & Daughters Cafe | 127 Orchard St

 This popular café by the family behind the iconic Russ & Daughters Deli is a rather different experience to the historic deli, with a slick and stylish retro style diner fit-out, though they dish up the same delightful Jewish comfort food.
-There’s a variety of egg dishes, a wealth of seafood options such as pickled herring trio and even caviar, though the comforting matzo ball soup is a standout.
+You can’t go wrong with the classic bagel and lox (with pastrami cured salmon), there’s a variety of egg dishes, a wealth of seafood options such as pickled herring trio and even caviar, though the comforting matzo ball soup is a also standout.
 Russ & Daughters Cafe

 Pause Café | 3 Clinton St